All Collections

 Three basic things to get started

-3. You can add tags (#) to every time entry to link it to a specific topic.
-This helps when filtering data and getting insights in what you spent your time on (optional).
+You can add tags (#/@) to every time entry to link it to a specific topic.
+This helps when filtering data and getting insights on what you spent your time on (optional).

 A running time entry (started by clicking the play icon or turning your Tracker) with notes might look like this:ย